-• A request to the state in November 2012 for \$60,000 of CDBG-DR funds was unsuccessful.
-Project champion Monica Callan is currently revising and strengthening her application for resubmission.

-- ARCA is working to obtain other funding sources including in-kind and cash funds from the town and village. - Potential project partners are Jeff Larkin and the Wesley Methodist Church.
+- A request to the state in November 2012 for \$60,000 of CDBG-DR funds was unsuccessful.
+Monica is currently revising and strengthening her application for resubmission. - ARCA is working to obtain other funding sources including in-kind and cash funds from the town and village. - Potential project partners are Jeff Larkin and the Wesley Methodist Church.
 The Old Laundry Building at the State Office Complex has also been offered, if it can be moved.